Most-Popular Skeptics Lecturers

 Mohamed El-Erian

-In 2012, this famed business leader, public intellectual and Blair uncle did the impossible: garnering the attention of the entire student body by talking about critical economic issues such as the U.S. housing bubble, the problematic growth of the financial sector and the Eurozone in crisis—no small task.
+This famed business leader, public intellectual and Blair uncle did the impossible: garnering the attention of the entire student body by talking about critical economic issues such as the U.S. housing bubble, the problematic growth of the financial sector and the Eurozone in crisis—no small task.
 After deeming his prepared speech too long without enough time for questions, the PIMCO CEO rewrote his lecture late the night before he visited campus.
 Students and faculty alike took their hats off to Mohamed El-Erian for his ability to explain complex concepts with understandable and accessible metaphors.

 John C. Bogle '47